Ethandf90/messageAPP/README.md

 # messageAPP

-This is my first time using **MEAN Stack**.
+This is my first time using the combination of nodeJS and AngularJS.
 Basically it's a process of learning by doing.

 This is a simple nodeJS APP, where user can create account(username and password) and login.
 Then send messages to others(have to know the target username), and see the recieved messages from others.